|

 it is a useful one."
 (Regents of University of California v.
 State Bd.

 of Equalization (1977) 73 Cal.App.3d 660, 664.)
+If the issue of justiciability is in

 doubt, it should be resolved in favor of justiciability in cases of